-The use and evolution of the natural landscape, particularly in relation to human activity, for instance archeological and industrial sites, alongside performance platforms, such as stages and dance floors, inform the abstract and semi-fantastical structures and situations I build.
-My work is rooted in my experience of being neurodivirgent and Cornish, my culture’s shifting identity, and the mutability of a sense of place.
+I am interested in edges and moments of change, the potential of an element or individual, the possibilities of the collective, and questioning the balance of power.
+The use and evolution of the natural environment, particularly in relation to human activity, for instance archeological and industrial sites, alongside performance platforms, such as stages and dance floors, inform the abstract and semi-fantastical structures and situations I build.
+My work is rooted in my lived experience and the fixed and mutable nature of identity and place.

 TEXTS & INTERVIEWS - relating to my work and projects